jatin170506/Codeforces_cp-prac/README.md

-# PLA_codeforces
+# Codeforces_cp-prac
-A beginner friendly daily Codeforces learning
+A beginner friendly daily Codeforces learning and a step to learn competitive programming

 ## Goals
 - Solve at least one Codeforces problem every day.